belozierov/SwiftCoroutine/README.md

 A [coroutines](https://en.wikipedia.org/wiki/Coroutine) is a computation that can be suspended and resumed at a later time without blocking a thread.
 Coroutines build upon regular functions and makes them more flexible.

-Coroutines can be executed on any scheduler and switched between schedulers during execution.
+Coroutines can be executed on any scheduler and switched between them during execution.

 #### Key benefits